Disaster risk reduction and climate change adaptation

 DRR practitioners are generally considered to be insufficiently inclusive, which means they are failing to make sure that at-risk groups, including people with disabilities, are fully engaged in DRR and therefore less affected by disasters.
 Certain specific groups (based on age, gender and disability) are considered to be at a higher risk from disasters than other.
 The objective of inclusive DRR is to increase their resilience and capacity to reduce risk.

 A technical assistance

-The first consists of providing technical assistance to the other DRR stakeholders (NGOs, governmental agencies or donors), to improve their capacity to propose inclusive risk reduction solutions and ensure the full participation of the most at risk populations (notably persons with disabilities, women, young people and elderly people) throughout the disaster risk reduction process.
+The first method consists in providing technical assistance to the other DRR stakeholders (NGOs, government agencies or donors)to improve their capacity to propose inclusive risk reduction solutions and ensure the full participation of the most at risk populations (notably people with disabilities, women, young people and elderly people) throughout the disaster risk reduction process.

-HI’s second DRR intervention method requires the organisation to intervene directly at community level, as a DRR actor and expert.
-This method is used exclusively to implement specific inclusive DRR activities (through prevention, mitigation and disaster preparedness activities), based on an integrated approach, making good use of other sectors of intervention to promote resilience at every step of the risk management process.
+The second DRR intervention method involves intervening directly at community level, as a DRR actor and expert.
+This method is used exclusively to implement specific inclusive DRR activities (prevention, mitigation and disaster preparedness), based on an integrated approach that makes good use of other sectors of intervention to promote resilience at every stage in the risk management process.

 DRR is a cross-cutting theme

-Several activities, such as the risk diagnosis methodologies and the emergency preparedness initiatives, can easily be mainstreamed into many other sectors of intervention to ensure the continuum of services and build populations’ resilience: livelihoods, water, sanitation and hygiene, physical rehabilitation, armed violence reduction, education etc.
+Several activities, such as risk diagnosis methodologies and emergency preparedness initiatives, can be easily mainstreamed into many other sectors of intervention to ensure the continuum of services and strengthen populations’ resilience: livelihoods, water, sanitation and hygiene, physical rehabilitation, armed violence reduction, education, etc.